 Woods went on to dominate the sport for the next decade, winning 12 of his 15 major championships.
 Only Jack Nicklaus has won more (18).
 Woods is also tied with Sam Snead for the most career victories on the PGA Tour (82).

 Injuries and off-course problems, however, have blighted the latter years of Woods' stellar career.
 In 2019, he won the Masters for his first major title in 11 years.
 It was two years after he had spinal fusion surgery.
-Woods recently announced another back surgery, causing him to miss a couple of events at the start of 2021.
+Another back surgery caused him to miss a couple of events at the start of 2021.

-Woods was hospitalized earlier this year after a single-vehicle rollover accident in Rancho Palos Verdes, California.
+In February 2021, Woods was hospitalized after a single-vehicle rollover accident in Rancho Palos Verdes, California.
 He suffered multiple fractures to his right leg and had to be pulled from his vehicle by emergency responders.